pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 words.
 We do that by being convinced ourselves and our whole body will show it, in the way we breath, the way we walk, the way we move, etc.

-We'll dive into it;
-I have a desire to look harder in this actor.
-Your customer his clever.

 ## Conversation, Information or Communication

 We also made a clear distinction between a _conversation_, an _information_ and